Meet the homeowner - Amanda Bannister

 We have a beautiful old family marble bust and oil painting of my husband’s ancestors and a collection of masks which we have gathered on our travels over 25 years including masks from Nepal, Indonesia, Mexico and Guatemala.
 Then there are the marquetry cupboards in our bedroom which were made by our good friend Dom Parish of Wardour Workshops in our village, Semley, in Wiltshire: he and I conceived the design together with reference to Japanese art, Beardsley and the Yellow Book.

 All Saints Road in Notting Hill is my absolute favourite spot – I love 7 Saints for dinner or the Tin Shed for brunch.

 Sarah Winman – When God Was A Rabbit

 Do you listen to any podcasts you could recommend to our community of homeowners?

-We are avid listeners to BBC Radio 4 and all their podcasts – particularly anything from their comedy section and The Kitchen Cabinet
+We are avid listeners of BBC Radio 4 and all their podcasts – particularly anything from their comedy section and The Kitchen Cabinet.

 Where did you last travel and do you have any tips or recommendations for us?

 Japan – an extraordinary experience in every way.
 Everything is done with such care, attention and grace.

 What destinations are on your travel bucket list?